IBM Cloud Docs

 1. Go to Start Menu > Settings > Control Panel

-2. Open Network Connections Note: If you installed two network adaptors, you see “Local Area Connection” and “Local Area Connection 2”
+2. Open Network Connections.
+If you installed two network adapters, you see “Local Area Connection” and “Local Area Connection 2”

-Use the following instructions to configure the public network through the windows graphical interface.
+Use the following steps to configure the public network through the Windows graphical interface.

 1. Right-click on Local Area Connection > Properties and select Internet Protocol (TCP/IP) > Properties.